mwlang/medium-editor-insert-plugin-rails/README.md

   end
 ```

+Restart your app.
 You must be enable to upload images using `/images/upload` path.

 ## Contributing